opd-ai/asset-generator/DEVELOPMENT.md

-# SwarmUI CLI - Developer Documentation
+# Asset Generator CLI - Developer Documentation

 ## Architecture Overview

-The SwarmUI CLI is built using clean architecture principles with clear separation of concerns:
+The Asset Generator CLI is built using clean architecture principles with clear separation of concerns:

 ### Directory Structure